Cirrow/dokuwiki__lorearchive/README.md

 ## Contributing to other parts of the Lore Archive Wiki

-_To contribute to the sidebar code of Lore Archive, visit _To contribute to the wiki content of Lore Archive, visit_
+_To contribute to the sidebar code of Lore Archive, visit_ _To contribute to the wiki content of Lore Archive, visit_

+## Contributing to the Lore Archive frontend

+Even though I call it a "Lore Archive Frontend", you must remember that the Lore Archive is a wiki powered by [DokuWiki](https://dokuwiki.org) at its core.
+Therefore, this frontend is inevitably a DokuWiki [Template](https://www.dokuwiki.org/template).
+Many PHP functions provided by DokuWiki (DokuWiki core functions) are throughout the files, and they have short, inline comments to describe their use (if not, wait until they do.
+I am still adding them).

+To further read how the system works, read the CONTRIBUTING.md file.